raceychan/ididi/README.md

 ### Lazy Dependency(Beta)

-when a node is defined as 'lazy', each of its dependency will be delayed to be resolved as much as possible.
+you can  use `@dg.node(lazy=True)` to define a dependent as `lazy`, which means each of its dependency will not be resolved untill accessed.

-Note that 'lazy' is transitive, if `ServiceA` is lazy, and `ServiceA` depends on `ServiceB`, then `ServiceB` is also lazy.
+start with v0.3.0, lazy node is no longer transitive.

 ```python
 class UserRepo:
     def __init__(self, db: Database):
         self._db = db